Transparent Tribe Targets Indian Government with Dual-Platform Malware Campaign

 Show ▼

 APT36, also known as Transparent Tribe, is targeting both Windows and BOSS Linux systems in ongoing attacks against Indian government and defense entities.
-The campaign, active since August 1, 2025, involves phishing emails delivering malicious .desktop files disguised as PDFs.
+The campaign, active since June 2025, involves phishing emails delivering malicious .desktop files disguised as PDFs.
 The malware facilitates data exfiltration, persistent espionage access, and includes anti-debugging and anti-sandbox checks.
 The malware also targets the Kavach 2FA solution used by Indian government agencies.
 The attack leverages the .desktop file's 'Exec=' field to execute a sequence of shell commands that download and run a Go-based ELF payload.
 The payload establishes persistence through cron jobs and systemd services, and communicates with a C2 server via a WebSocket channel.
 The technique allows APT36 to evade detection by abusing a legitimate Linux feature that is not typically monitored for threats.
 The campaign demonstrates APT36's evolving tactics, becoming more evasive and sophisticated.
+The campaign uses dedicated staging servers for malware distribution, transitioning from cloud storage platforms.
+The malware includes multiple persistence methods and supports commands for file browsing, collection, and remote execution.
+The campaign is part of a broader trend of targeted activity by South and East Asian threat actors, reflecting a trend toward purpose-built malware and infrastructure.

 Timeline